-American Genius Highway unveils new Quilt Trail Passport Theme for 2017
+American Genius Highway Quilt Trail Passport Theme for 2019

 While traveling the Trail, visitors are encouraged to enjoy attractions, local shops, and restaurants.
 Husbands “along for the ride” will find particular interest in the “Genius” sites along the way that have made north Missouri famous.